 - 1. Listen respectfully.
 Stop what you're doing, breathe and demonstrate that you're listening through nods and body language.
 Fully take in the verbal and nonverbal cues.
-Remember that the person providing the feedback intends to help you succeed. - Clarify the message.
+Remember that the person providing the feedback intends to help you succeed. - 2.
+Clarify the message.
 Make sure you understand the entire message.
 As tempting as it may be, don't interrupt.
 Ask brief clarifying questions and again, listen.
-As the person providing your feedback may be nervous or inexperienced, their initial wording may not get the full point across. - 3.
+As the person providing your feedback may be nervous or inexperienced, their initial wording may not convey the full point. - 3.
 Acknowledge the feedback provider.
-It's rarely easy to deliver what may be perceived as negative information.
-Acknowledging the provider for their courage or insight does not mean that you agree or take blame.
-You truly appreciate their caring enough to provide their point of view. - 4.
+It's rarely easy to deliver what could be viewed as negative information.
+Acknowledging the provider for their courage or insight does not mean that you agree or take the blame.
+You truly appreciate they're caring enough to provide their point of view. - 4.
 Don't get defensive.
 Stay open and present.
-By now your mind may be racing from 'you're completely wrong' to 'I don't need this job' to 'it's someone else's fault'.
-Instead open up to the possibility that you may not have seen the ramifications of your actions. - 5.
+By now your mind may be racing from 'you're completely wrong' to 'I don't need this job' to 'it's someone elses fault'.
+Instead, open up to the possibility that you may not have seen the ramifications of your actions. - 5.
 Remain positive.
 Staying positive will open the conversation to a greater result.
 You may be tempted to lash back at the feedback provider or bring up unrelated situations.
-This only makes things worse and can damage your relationship.

-- 6. Take responsibility.
+Lashing back only makes things worse and can damage your relationship. - 6.
+Take responsibility.
 Taking responsibility for an action plan moving forward does not mean that you fully agree with all parts of the feedback.
-Rather that you have graciously listened, heard there is a problem and that you are willing to take action to improve yourself and/or the situation. - 7.
-Be accountable.
+Rather, it means that you have listened graciously, heard there is a problem and that you are willing to take action to improve yourself and the situation.

+7. Be accountable.
 Don't wait for your feedback provider to circle back with you, create a schedule to meet with him or her in a timely manner to provide updates on the action plan you created.
-This demonstrates that you are serious about making the needed changes to become even more brilliant in your endeavors.
+Demonstrate that you are serious about making the needed changes to become even more brilliant in your endeavors.